GiuseppeFasanella/Git_commands/ssh_keys.md

 ssh keys are used to deal with different local users, all of them pushing on a remote repository of github

-They are Very useful and easy:

-You don't want to type username and passwd every time you push, so:
+They also have the big advantage that you don't have to type username and passwd every time you push, so:

 ******************************************************************